 Stages and procedure of company dissolution in Ukraine

 - Company audit by tax authorities.
 To close a business in Ukraine, one must pass an audit by the tax and fiscal authorities.
 This is the longest and most difficult phase.
 The company’s asset allocation and dividend payout must be conducted during this phase or earlier.
-Company dissolution in Ukraine is possible only if such business can prove they have no debts to state authorities, employees and other businesses.
-So liquidation of company in Ukraine is possible only if there are no obligations and debts.
-Tax officials will check that all types of taxes that have been properly paid, including corporate tax, value added tax, individual profit tax, social security tax, and others.
+Company dissolution in Ukraine is possible only if such business can prove they have no debts to state authorities, employees, and other businesses.
+So the liquidation of the Ukrainian company is possible only if there are no obligations and debts.
+Tax officials will check that all types of taxes that have been properly paid, including corporate tax, value-added tax, individual profit tax, social security tax, and others.
 This tax audit may only check the company’s activity for the past 3 fiscal years.
 Consider also that soon after the audit is complete the company must not engage in any further activity and close all its bank accounts.

 - Filing of documents on liquidation of the enterprise to the state registrar.
 This is the final stage.
 As of the liquidation date, the legal entity should not have any assets and/or debts, as shown by the statement of liquidation described above.
 Consider that if some debts arise due to the tax audit, this stage can’t be completed.